Breast: Sexual characteristic

 In some cultures, breasts play a role in human sexual activity.
-In Western culture, breasts have a "...hallowed sexual status, arguably more fetishized than either sex's genitalia".
 Breasts and especially the nipples are among the various human erogenous zones.
 They are sensitive to the touch as they have many nerve endings; and it is common to press or massage them with hands or orally before or during sexual activity.
 During sexual arousal, breast size increases, venous patterns across the breasts become more visible, and nipples harden.
 Compared to other primates, human breasts are proportionately large throughout adult females' lives.
 Some writers have suggested that they may have evolved as a visual signal of sexual maturity and fertility.
+In Patterns of Sexual Behavior, a 1951 analysis of 191 traditional cultures, the researchers noted that stimulation of the female breast by a male sexual partner "seemed absent in all subhuman forms, although it is common among the members of many different human societies."

 Many people regard bare female breasts to be aesthetically pleasing or erotic, and they can elicit heightened sexual desires in men in many cultures.
 In the ancient Indian work the Kama Sutra, light scratching of the breasts with nails and biting with teeth are considered erotic.
 Some people show a sexual interest in female breasts distinct from that of the person, which may be regarded as a breast fetish.
 A number of Western fashions include clothing which accentuate the breasts, such as the use of push-up bras and decollete (plunging neckline) gowns and blouses which show cleavage.
 While U.S. culture prefers breasts that are youthful and upright, some cultures venerate women with drooping breasts, indicating mothering and the wisdom of experience.

 Research conducted at the Victoria University of Wellington showed that breasts are often the first thing men look at, and for a longer time than other body parts.
 The writers of the study had initially speculated that the reason for this is due to endocrinology with larger breasts indicating higher levels of estrogen and a sign of greater fertility, but the researchers said that "Men may be looking more often at the breasts because they are simply aesthetically pleasing, regardless of the size."

 Some women report achieving an orgasm from nipple stimulation, but this is rare.
 Research suggests that the orgasms are genital orgasms, and may also be directly linked to "the genital area of the brain".
 In these cases, it seems that sensation from the nipples travels to the same part of the brain as sensations from the vagina, clitoris and cervix.
 Nipple stimulation may trigger uterine contractions, which then produce a sensation in the genital area of the brain.